Beef Chile con Queso

 Me too Anjali!
 But my thighs thank me when I don’t. 😉

-Looks very delicious and quite easy to make!
-Will definitely make it too!
+This was very delicious and quite easy to make!
+Will definitely make it again!

 Thank you Veronika!
 I appreciate it!